 Key Strategic Takeaways

-With so many brands and users killing it on Instagram, it’s super challenging to stand out from the crowd in 2021.
+With so many brands and users killing it on Instagram, it’s super challenging to stand out from the crowd.
 Luckily there are few limits to what a brand can do on Instagram.
 There are, however, a couple of key takeaways that any brand can incorporate into their own strategy.
 Regardless of which tactics you choose to try make sure they are relevant to your own brand voice and audience’s needs, and you’ll soon reap the benefits.

 1. Given the visual nature of Instagram, brands must craft out some sort of cohesive visual identity or theme.